Tax Receipts

 International students

 The Canada Revenue Agency (CRA) requires you to have a Social Insurance Number (SIN) or Individual Tax Number for identity for income tax purposes.
 If you are eligible and would like to apply for a SIN number, please visit the Service Canada website for more information.
 If you are ineligible to get a SIN, you may need to apply for an Individual Tax Number using form Application for a CRA Individual Tax Number for Non-Residents.
 The earlier you do this the better as it will save you time when completing a tax return.
-Once you have your Individual Tax Number, you may be eligible for your GST credit.

 Tax Credits

 The University cannot provide tax advice.
-Each student must determine if they are eligible for these tax credits based on their own circumstances.
+Each student must determine if they are eligible for tax credits based on their own circumstances.
 To find out more about credits and your eligibility, you should consult a tax professional or the Canada Revenue Agency (CRA).

 Submit your Social Insurance Number or Individual Tax Number